-Aaron ignored the remainder of Shanna's statement, focusing instead on the problem at hand.
+Aaron ignored the rest of Shanna’s tirade, focusing instead on the problem at hand.
 Dwarven drop-doors were used to stop invaders.
-A quick flick of a switch and down it came.
-Of course, the dwarves had to have a means by which to raise the door once the threat was gone, and so, with another flick of the switch, a drop-door was lifted back into position by a system of pulleys and winches hidden inside the wall.
+A quick flick of a switch, and down it came.
+Of course, the dwarves had to have a way to raise the door once the threat was gone, and so, with another flick of the switch, a drop-door was lifted back into position by a system of pulleys and winches hidden inside the wall.
 Damage from the quake must have triggered or broken the lift mechanism.
 Since the access panel was on the opposite side of the door, Aaron had no way of even attempting to repair it.
-Curious as to what was holding the door up at all, Aaron plunged his arm into the water and discovered a solid, metal object—a chest, he figured—jammed beneath.
-He let his hand slide along the door's bottom edge and, cautiously, to the frame rails at either side.
-Pulling his arm from the water, Aaron shouted into the arrow slits, "Stay here!"
+Curious about what was holding the door up at all, Aaron plunged his arm into the water and discovered a solid metal object—a chest, he figured—jammed beneath.
+He let his hand slide along the door’s bottom edge and, cautiously, to the frame rails at either side.
+Pulling his arm from the water, Aaron shouted into the arrow slits, “Stay here!”
 He realized too late how stupid that sounded.
-"I'll be right back."
+“I’ll be right back.”

 “Aaron?”
 It was Shanna.
 “Where are you going?
 The water…it’s rising.”

 She was right.
 He had to hurry.
 “Not far.
 I’m coming right back.
 Don’t worry!”

 “Aaron!
 Don’t leave—”